All Episodes

 And we want them to continue to succeed, to continue to loan money, but we want to stop foreclosures.

-Now, can you understand why I thought that was a spoof.
+Now, can you understand why I thought that was a spoof?

-Excuse me, I I mean this is this Governor Christ is a Republican.
+Governor Christ is a Republican.

 We want the banks to succeed.

-Well uh Kay, I don't know how you do this.
+Well, Kay, I don't know how you do this.

 I don't know how you do that.

-Federal level these guys love John McCain, too.
+Both these guys love John McCain, too.

-Chris and Governor Schwartz.
+Chris and Governor Schwarz.

 I'm sorry, folks, I'm speechless.